vishnu884/vishnu884/README.md

 - 👋 Hi, I’m VISHNUVARADHAN M (@vishnu884)
-- 🌱 I’m currently learning Bachelors degree in Electronics and Communication Engineering
+- 🌱 I’m currently pursuing Master of Science in Computer Engineering
 - 📫 How to reach me through: Linkedin-https://www.linkedin.com/in/vishnuvaradhan-moganarengam-588954170/

 <!---